Zilliqa/ZRC/zrc-1.md

 ## Motivation

 A standard for NFT can serve as an interface for game creators to create kitties, cards or weapons; by institutions to create certifications, diplomas and identifications.
-Generally, NFTs can be used to represent unique and rare assets as a tokens.
+Generally, NFTs can be used to represent unique and rare assets as tokens.

 <br/>